Information about Clark Veterans Cemetery

-Clark Veterans Cemetery is now being operated and maintained by the American Battle Monuments Commission after US President Barack Obama signed into law the Dignified Burial and Other Veterans’ benefits Improvement Act also known as Public Law 112-260 in January 2013.
+The Philippine government allowed members of the Veterans of Foreign Wars Post 2485 to handle the operation of the cemetery from 1994 to 2013.
+Today, the American Battle Monuments Commission operates and maintains the Clark Veterans Cemetery after US President Barack Obama signed into law the Dignified Burial and Other Veterans’ benefits Improvement Act also known as Public Law 112-260 in January 2013.

 The law orders the American Battle Monuments Commission to take care of the cemetery after an agreement between the Philippines and US signed in December 2013.
 It is the commission’s 25th cemetery.